Roger Rabbit: Who Censored Roger Rabbit? (1981)

-In the book, he is depicted as a six-foot-tall rabbit with white fur on his stomach and brown fur everywhere else.
 He is a second banana comic strip character who hires gruff alcoholic private eye, Eddie Valiant, to find out why his employers, the owners of a cartoon syndicate called the DeGreasy Brothers, refuse to give him his own comic strip or to sell his contract to another studio.
 This has Valiant interrogating several suspects, starting with Roger's co-star Baby Herman, then talking to Roger's ex-wife Jessica Rabbit, and finally Roger's photographer Carol.
 Valiant also goes to the Rabbit's house and finds Roger's corpse lying over the banister, soaking in a pool of his own blood.
 Toon policeman Captain Cleaver and a human commissioner then show up at the house.
-Valiant then encounters Roger's dopple, who begs the toon-hating detective to prove his innocence and clear his name.
+Valiant then encounters Roger's doppel, who begs the toon-hating detective to prove his innocence and clear his name.

 Who Framed Roger Rabbit (1988)

-In the 1988 Disney/Amblin Entertainment film, he is re-envisioned as a character in 1940s animated cartoons and a resident of the fictional Los Angeles enclave, Toontown.
+In the 1988 Touchstone/Amblin Entertainment film, he is re-envisioned as a character in 1940s animated cartoons and a resident of the fictional Los Angeles enclave, Toontown.
 He is framed for the murder of Acme Corporation C.E.O.
 Marvin Acme and seeks out Eddie Valiant to help clear his name.